 Caution is warranted in patients with severe renal impairment upon administration of a 120 mg dose of ORGOVYX® once daily.1

-It is also recommended to monitor liver function in patients with known or suspected hepatic disorder and prostate-specific antigen (PSA) in all patients, where clinically appropriate.1
+It is also recommended to monitor liver function in patients with known or suspected hepatic disorder and PSA in all patients where clinically appropriate.1

 The most commonly observed adverse reactions during ORGOVYX® therapy (≥10% incidence) include:1